TheOpenSpaceProgram/new-ospgl/README.md

 # OSPGL
 This repo contains all code for the OSPGL program, despite being called 'new-ospgl', as the original ospgl is now legacy code.
 ## Collaborating
-The project has a pretty big scope, so collaboration of all kinds is needed, from planning to codind and artistic work.
+The project has a pretty big scope, so collaboration of all kinds is needed, from planning to coding and artistic work.
 You can check what's needed on the Issues and Projects.
 Feel free to create new entries with ideas!

 ---